 If you have a farm or are in control of land, big or small and you have areas which could be managed to improve feeding and/or habitat we need to hear from you.
 Turtle Doves love feeding on native seed from autumn sown pollen and nectar mix, flower rich arable field margins or wild flower grasslands.
 Helping to increase these areas of habitat will also restore the vibrant colour to our local countryside.

-We also would like to know about any sightings you have in or close to the National Park or Howardian Hills.
-If you see a Turtle Dove please email us at email@example.com or phone Richard Baines, Turtle Dove Project Officer at the National Park office on 01439 772700.
+We would also like to know about any sightings you have in or close to the National Park or Howardian Hills.
+If you see a Turtle Dove please email us at email@example.com or call Richard Baines, Turtle Dove Project Officer at the National Park office on 01439 772700.

 For further information see our leaflet about Turtle Doves and the Project.

 - Wildlife crime

 - Donations and Memorials Fund